obelic2/price-paid-data/README.md

 transformation of data.
 Within the cloud environment GCP Dataflow is used as the orchestratory and data is moved into BigQuery for analysis purposes.

+## Setup Instructions

+NOTE: For this to work locally, you will require Python and Docker on your machine.
+This was built using:
+- Docker 19.03.12

+Run in the main folder directory:

+1. `sh setup.sh`
+2. `docker-compose build`
+3. `docker-compose up -d`

+The folder environemnt should be complete, and the docker container should be running!
+In order to process a file with the module:

+1. Add a file into the `data` folder.
+If you ran the `setup.sh` script, a `monthly.csv` file should be in there as a test
+2. Run the command: `docker-compose exec python_beam sh -c "python -m app.app --input data/ --output result/test"`

+Your results will be stored in the `results` folder, or whichever folder you specified in the command above.
+The file is stored as JSONLines grouped by address.

 ## Known issues

 - Running the pipeline for a monthly file without specifying the flag doesn't